DuckThom/google-colors-generator/README.md

   -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

-Available commands:
+Help:
-  help            Displays help for a command list            Lists commands generate generate:style  Generate a style file in the given type [Default: scss]
+ Generate a style file in the given type